Locations

 The people side of Agile transformation

-Facing a rapidly changing and highly competitive environment, a leading American financial services corporation knew that they needed to shift to become more agile and customer-centric to continue to succeed, shifting leadership behaviors from command and control to a more service-oriented “servant leadership” mindset.
+Facing a rapidly changing and highly competitive environment, a leading American financial services corporation knew that they needed to shift to become more agile and customer-centric to continue to succeed, shifting leadership behaviours from command and control to a more service-oriented “servant leadership” mindset.

 Learn more